 PiR processes data in line with GDPR and this falls into the categories of ‘explicit consent’ or ‘legitimate interest’.

 Under the GDPR definition of legitimate interest PiR includes relevant and appropriate relationships i.e. those with candidates or clients.
 PiR have a legitimate interest in processing a candidate’s data in order to help them find a job.
-This legitimate interest also refers to potential clients who are in discussions with PiR.
+This legitimate interest also refers to potential client contacts who are in discussions with PiR.
 PiR may need to record this data for future reference and to record business information.
-PiR processes data on our database to enable us to run our business, whether this is reaching out to candidates about opportunities or recording client discussions regarding projects or future business.
+PiR processes data on our database to enable us to run our business, whether this is reaching out to candidates about opportunities or recording client discussions regarding projects or future business relationships.

 We may also process your data and CV using that information for our ‘legitimate interest’ business purposes and you will always be informed of this.
 If you submit your CV via the website you will be added as a Full Registration candidate onto our database system, if appropriate.